MannLabs/structuremap/README.md

 ---
 ## About

 An open-source Python package for integrating information from predicted protein structures deposited in the [AlphaFold database](https://alphafold.ebi.ac.uk/) with proteomics data and specifically with post-translational modifications (PTMs).
-PTMs on 3D protein structures can be visulaized by [AlphaMap](https://github.com/MannLabs/alphamap).
+PTMs on 3D protein structures can be visualised by [AlphaMap](https://github.com/MannLabs/alphamap).

 ---
 ## License